wildlyinaccurate/wildlyinaccurate.github.io/_posts/2017-04-04-introducing-a-faster-bbc-news-front-page.md

 Web performance is something I care deeply about both as a developer whose work affects millions of people around the world, and as a user who often accesses the web on slow & unreliable connections.
 I have regularly and loudly complained that [the BBC News website is unnecessarily slow](/redefining-the-bcc-news-core-experience/), so when I was given the opportunity to help rebuild one of the most visited pages of BBC News —the front page— I jumped at the chance.

 That was April 2016.
 Now, a whole year later, we're ready to begin a phased rollout of the new front page.
 Starting with a small percentage of users in the UK, we will gradually move everybody to the new front page over the course of several weeks.
-If you're eager to see it before then, you can see it at [www.bbc.co.uk/news/0](http://www.bbc.co.uk/news/0).
+If you're eager to see it before the rollout is complete, it is available at [www.bbc.co.uk/news/0](http://www.bbc.co.uk/news/0).

 ## Quick facts about the new front page

 * It is lighter and faster than the old one:
   * First meaningful paint happens up to **50% sooner** on mobile devices<sup><a href="#footnotes">[1]</a></sup>.
-  * "Enhanced" content like images is loaded **150% faster** on mobile, and **70% faster** on desktop.
+  * Page enhancements like lazy-loaded images load **150% faster** on mobile, and **70% faster** on desktop.
-  * **50% fewer bytes** are downloaded on mobile. **75% fewer bytes** are downloaded on desktop.
+  * The total bytes downloaded is **50% less** on mobile and **75% less** on desktop.
   * CPU busy time has been reduced by **30%** on mobile and by **50%** on desktop.
   * Performance monitoring has been automated with [SpeedCurve](https://speedcurve.com/) from the beginning of the project.
 * It is available over HTTPS, and we have plans to redirect insecure traffic to HTTPS in the not-so-distant future.